NHMRC’s peer review process is integral to supporting the best health and medical research in Australia.

 The effectiveness and sustainability of NHMRC peer review processes depends on researchers with excellent track records and wide-ranging expertise in Australian and international health and medical research fields, who contribute as panel members and external assessors, and individuals from the broader community who independently observe and report on processes and proceedings used by NHMRC during peer review.

-Yearly honour rolls of peer reviewers, community observers and external assessors who have contributed to NHMRC peer review processes are provided below.
+Yearly honour rolls of peer reviewers, panel chairs, community observers and external assessors who have contributed to NHMRC peer review processes are provided below.

 NHMRC thanks all researchers for their contributions and asks institutions to include such service to medical research in their appointments and promotions activities.

 Previous years’ honour rolls are available on the Australian Government web archive.

 Several training modules for peer reviewers are available on the NHMRC website.